conwetlab/ckanext-datarequests/README.md

 ## Translations

 Help us to translate this extension so everyone can create data requests.
-Currently, the extension is translated to English and Spanish.
+Currently, the extension is translated to English, Spanish, German and Portuguese (BR).
 If you want to contribute with your translation, the first step is to close this repo.
 Then, create the locale for your translation by executing:

 ```
 python setup.py init_catalog -l <YOUR_LOCALE>